Effective marginal tax rate

 As a simplistic example, suppose the government provides childcare subsidies worth $10,000 for households whose income is below $50,000 per year.
 A family that earns $49,000 per year saves $10,000 in childcare costs because of this welfare benefit.
 However, when the family's income increases to $51,000, they have to pay $10,000 for childcare, leaving them with only $41,000.
 Despite an increase of $2,000 in earned income, the family is financially worse off, effectively losing $8,000 per year.
 A 2023 Federal Reserve Bank of Atlanta report provides a realistic example of two families in Washington D.C., each of which includes an adult and a three-year old child.
 The first family earns $11,000, while the second family earns $65,000.
-However, the second family pays additional taxes and receives less welfare benefits, suffering from high EMTRs following benefits cliffs, making their effective income same as the first family.
+However, the second family pays additional taxes and receives less welfare benefits, suffering from high EMTRs following benefits cliffs, making their effective income the same as the first family.

 Empirical studies have produced mixed evidence on the behavioral effects of marginal tax rates.
 Some have argued that a high EMTR, which may offset most or all of a worker's additional earnings with the loss of public benefits, creates a welfare trap that discourages workers from attempting to advance their careers, improve their standard of living, and achieve self-sufficiency.
 On the other hand, other studies have found that the real-world effects of EMTR changes are negligible for lower-income workers.
 Access to public benefits and welfare programs varies greatly by individual circumstance, and program eligibility differs by locale.
 As such, it is practically difficult for families to anticipate marginal tax rate changes or benefit cliffs and then account for such changes by altering their behavior.
 Low-income workers in particular often have limited control over their working hours or conditions, which may further moderate negative impacts.
 Further, researchers have found that different subgroups of the population may respond differentially to changes with EMTR.